 Documents noted as PDF require a special plugin.
 To obtain the free reader for this format, please visit the Adobe web site.

-For a pamphlet prepared by the Office of Special Counsel (OSC) containing more information, click on Know Your Rights When Reporting Wrongs [PDF].
+For more information on whistleblower rights and protections, please see the pamphlet prepared by the Office of Special Counsel, Know Your Rights When Reporting Wrongs.

 Individuals who believe they have been improperly retaliated against may contact the following entities:

-- The Office of Special Counsel.
-OSC is an independent agency enforcing whistleblower protections and certain other actions within the Federal government.
+- The Office of Special Counsel (OSC).
+OSC is an independent agency enforcing whistleblower protections, safeguarding the merit system, and providing a secure channel for whistleblower disclosures.
 Information on filing a complaint with OSC may be at www.osc.gov.

 - The Merit Systems Protection Board (MSPB).
 Certain employees may be able to appeal directly to MSPB.
 More information on whistleblower MSPB appeals is available at www.mspb.gov/appeals/whistleblower.htm.

-TIGTA's Whistleblower Protection Ombudsman provides education to increase awareness of prohibitions against whistleblower retaliation and the rights and remedies against retaliation for making protected disclosures.
+TIGTA's Whistleblower Protection Coordinator provides education to increase awareness of prohibitions against whistleblower retaliation and the rights and remedies against retaliation for making protected disclosures.

-The Ombudsman is prohibited from acting as a complainant's legal representative, agent, or advocate.
+The Coordinator is prohibited from acting as a complainant's legal representative, agent, or advocate.
 For additional information concerning whistleblower rights and remedies, please contact Lori Creswell at WhistleblowerProtection@tigta.treas.gov.

 The Whistleblower Protection Enhancement Act of 2012 (WPEA) requires, among other things, that any non-disclosure policy, form or agreement (NDA) include the below language.
 Any NDA executed without the below language should be read as if the following language were incorporated into the NDA: